-With more than half of students surveyed by Canstar Blue (64%) acknowledging that their university degree was vital for their future career prospects and 51% also saying that university was the best time of their life from a social perspective, making the right decision on which university to attend is clearly important.
+Such a choice can make picking one university hard, and since the majority of students surveyed by Canstar Blue (76%) said their university degree was vital for their future career prospects, and 56% called university the best time of their life from a social perspective, making the right choice is important.

 University | Locations |